Imagine All the Possibilities with a Fibroid Free Future

 About Uterine Fibroids

-Uterine fibroids are noncancerous growths that affect 25 to 45 percent of women in the United States, sometimes resulting in debilitating pain and fertility issues.
-While surgery was previously the primary treatment for uterine fibroids, new techniques, like the cutting edge, non-surgical procedures offered at ARA Health in Asheville, NC offer a multitude of advantages.
+Uterine fibroids are noncancerous growths that affect 25-45% of women in the United States, sometimes resulting in debilitating pain and fertility issues.
+While surgery was once the primary treatment for uterine fibroids, ARA Health offers cutting-edge, nonsurgical treatment options right here in Asheville, NC.

 Some women may not know they have uterine fibroids if symptoms are not present.
 However, there are some fibroids that can come with tell-tale signs, including: